Infiltrative Bowel Disease in Cats

 - Growths or masses may be discovered that are best managed with surgical removal

 - Disease in other organs may be discovered

 If ultrasound findings are not specific and the diagnosis remains ambiguous, in a perfect world referral for endoscopy follows, biopsy samples are taken, and a tailored therapy can initiate, or at least informed decisions can be made.
 Not every patient is stable for anesthesia, however, and not every owner is financially able to pursue a specialized procedure.

 Because there is a great deal of overlap between the treatment for IBD and the treatment for lymphoma, a therapy plan can be designed that covers both possibilities reasonably well.
-Typically this involves corticosteroids, immunosuppressive medications, special diet, probiotics and nutritional supplements.
-Response to medication is generally rapid (within a week or two) for IBD, and a common lymphoma statistic is that 75% will achieve remission within three weeks regardless or protocol.
+Typically this involves corticosteroids, immunosuppressive medications, special diet, probiotics, and nutritional supplements.
+Response to medication is generally rapid (within a week or two) for IBD, and a common lymphoma statistic is that 75% will achieve remission within three weeks regardless of protocol.
 Longer remissions can be obtained with more tailored protocols.